 Priority Outcome Activities Key Performance Indicator (KPI) Allocation of responsibility Timing Financial implications Implementation Status dissemination. n at 39 COM (2015) VI are under way.; A.2.1.3 Encourage States Parties whose heritage is already well represented on the World Heritage List to consider supporting a nomination with one presented by a State Party whose heritage is unrepresented or under-represented, as foreseen in paragraph 59c of the Operational Guidelines.
 KPI 2.1.3 Increased number of linked nominations between well and less represented States Parties.
 States Parties On-going Various On-going; A.2.1.4 Develop options for means to preserve sites that are outside of the sovereignty of States Parties responding to the conditions of Outstanding Universal Value.
 KPI 2.1.4 Submissions received and paper prepared for discussion by Committee on options for protecting sites outside the sovereignty of States Parties.
-World Heritage Centre Advisory Bodies Options considered by 38 COM (2014) Seek extra- budgetary funding On-going (.the 2016 WH Paper series publication on World Heritage in High Seas); 2.2 Nominations Inscriptions on the World Heritage List fully meet requirements set out in the Operational Guidelines A.2.2.1 Complete and assess the effectiveness and efficiency of the 'upstream processes' pilot projects, with a view to continuing and expanding the program of work; consider the development of guidance to assist and encourage States Parties to formulate, and prioritise tentative lists through community engagement, and harmonise lists in sub-regions.
-KPI 2.2.1 Assessment of upstream pilot projects completed and used to inform possible extension of the program; Guidance on tentative lists published on web; States Parties and others encouraged to submit case studies, with best recognised by Committee; Submissions received on tentative list prioritisation and options published on web.
-World Heritage Centre Advisory Bodies Assessment of pilot Upstream projects considered at 40 COM (2016), with Tentative List revisions considered at 42 COM (2018) Seek extra- budgetary funding On-going.
-Consultation of States Parties in 2016/2017 and new modalities agreed by COM; y; A.2.2.2 Disseminate widely the benefits of States Parties undergoing the 30 September preliminary advice stage (before year 1) and the requirements to pass the technical/completeness check stage before nominations proceed to Advisory Bodies for assessment.
-KPI 2.2.2 Reduction in nominations that do not meet all requirements of Operational Guidelines , proceeding to evaluation by Committee.
-States Parties expect that the nomination process will take 2.5 years, not 1.5.
-World Heritage Centre Operational Guidelines working group Revisions to Operational Guidelines considered at 38 COM (2014) Staff time Due to positive experience with preliminary review if nominations, an increasing number of nominations (appr.
+World Heritage Centre Advisory Bodies Options considered by 38 COM (2014) Seek extra- budgetary funding On-going (.the 2016 WH Paper series publication on World Heritage in High Seas); 2.2 Nominations Inscriptions on the World Heritage List fully meet requirements set out in the Operational Guidelines A.2.2.1 Complete and assess the effectiveness and efficiency of the 'upstream processes' pilot projects, with a view to continuing and expanding the program of work; consider the development of guidance to assist and encourage States Parties to formulate, and prioritise tentative lists through community engagement, and harmonise lists in sub-regions. pilot projects completed and used to inform possible extension of the program; Guidance on tentative lists World Heritage Centre Advisory Bodies Assessment of pilot Upstream projects considered at 40 COM (2016), with Tentative List revisions considered at 42 COM (2018) Seek extra- budgetary funding On-going.
+Consultation of States Parties in 2016/2017 and new modalities agreed by COM; y; A.2.2.2 Disseminate widely the benefits of States Parties undergoing the 30 September preliminary advice stage (before year 1) and the requirements to pass the technical/completeness check stage before nominations proceed to Advisory Bodies for assessment. that do not meet all requirements of World Heritage Centre Operational Guidelines working group Revisions to Operational Guidelines considered at 38 COM (2014) Staff time Due to positive experience with preliminary review if nominations, an increasing number of nominations (appr.
 80-85%) are submitted for